 WHO defines sexuality as “a central aspect of being human throughout life and encompasses sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction.
 Sexuality is experienced and expressed in thoughts, fantasies, desires, beliefs, attitudes, values, behaviours, practices, roles and relationships.
 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.
 Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, ethical, legal, historical, religious and spiritual factors.”

 Children between 5 – 9 years

 More examples of sexual behaviours in children and young people can be found in “Trafikklyset” (Norwegian).

 Healthy sexuality in children is recognized by being pleasurable, mutual, divertible and age appropriate.
 The exploration occurs only between children who wish to participate, and do not feel scared or forced to.
 The time and place of the exploration is appropriate, without any of the participants feeling exposed.
 A healthy sexual development often leads to a stellar sexual health.

 The development of sexuality occurs parallel to – and is also a part of – the child’s entire development.
 Sexuality is equally as important as other developments, whether it be motor functions, language or cognition.

-Children learn by playing
+Children learn by playing and relations